 Cable TV or satellite No Broadband No b.
 Is there a septic tank system at your property?
-Yes If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
+Yes If you have answered yes, please answer the two questions below: Vaa (i) Do you have appropriate consents for the discharge from your septic tank?
+Yes (ii) Do you have a mainte nance contract for your s eptic tank?
 No If have answered yes, demaintenance contract: tails of the company with which you have a 11.
-Responsibilities for share ed or common areas а.
-Are you aware of any re used jointly, such as the boundary, or garden are e repair of a shared drive e to the cost of anything e, private road, Yes If you have answered ye es, please give details: The Lodge at Balgown hav fill in potholes from the A716 to their prop Gentleman's agreement to b.
+Responsibilities for share ed or common areas а. e repair of a shared drive e to the cost of anything e, private road, Yes If you have answered ye es, please give details: The Lodge at Balgown hav fill in potholes from the A716 to their prop Gentleman's agreement to b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-No If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-No d.
-Do you have the right to for example to put out y boundaries? • • • • No If you have answered ye es, please give details: e.
+No If you have answered ye es, please give details: C. Has there been any majo during the time you have r repair or replacement of owned the property? any part of the roof No d.
+Do you have the right to for example to put out y boundaries? walk over any of your no our rubbish bin or to ma No If you have answered ye es, please give details: e.
 As far as you are aware, walk over your property maintain their boundaries , for example to put out No If you have answered ye es, please give details: f.
-As far as you are aware your property? (public r of way across any part of No
+As far as you are aware your property? (public r f way across any part of No